 The AlienVault Agent provides simple installation, configuration, and management for host monitoring in USM Anywhere.
 When you install the AlienVault Agent on a Linux host, it communicates over an encryptedCryptographic transformation of data into a form that conceals the data's original meaning to prevent it from being known or used. channel to send data directly to USM Anywhere.
 The agent installation script configures a default set of folders and files to automatically support file integrity monitoring (FIM).
 You can set the configuration profile to manage the queries that USM Anywhere runs for an asset associated with a deployed agent.

-Using AlienVault Agents is the best choice for monitoring endpoints outside of the network or in remote locations or where deploying a sensor is impractical.
+Using AlienVault Agents is the best choice for monitoring endpoints outside of the network, in remote locations, or where deploying a sensor is impractical.
 Additionally, it provides the ability to query the assetAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. for additional forensic data as part of your investigation activities.
 See The AlienVault Agent for more information about the AlienVault Agent and how you can use it to simplify your endpoint detection and response (EDR), FIM, and rich endpoint telemetry capabilities.

 Collecting Logs from Cloud Environments